 Government support for individuals – a summary

 The Chancellor has announced various measures to support individuals and the self-employed as a result of the Coronavirus.
-Here we provide a summary (as of 3 November 2020) of the support available for individuals during the next stage of the Coronavirus crisis.
+Here we provide a summary (as of 7 January 2021) of the support available for individuals during the Coronavirus crisis.